vitoraragone/VitorAragone/README.md

 - 👋 Hi, I’m <strong>Vitor</strong>!
-- 👀 I’m interested in learning new skills about JS and React
+- 👀 I’m interested in learning new skills about Front-End Developing
 - 🌱 I’m currently learning <em>HTML, CSS and JavaScript, Libraries, APIs and More!</em>
-- 📫 How to reach me: follow me on LinkedIn!
+- 📫 How to reach me: follow me on LinkedIn or Instagram!
-- 🚗 Ask me about Subaru, Assetto Corsa and Driving! ;)
+- 🚗 And you can ask me anything about cars :)

 <br>